CentileBrain/centilebrain/models_without_globalMeasures/readme.md

 names(data) <- colnames(data_original)
 ```

-### 3. Application of CentileBrain Model Parameters to the Users' Data
+### 3. Application of CentileBrain Model Parameters to Users' Data

 #### 3.1 Loading the pre-trained CentileBrain model (note this version of the model is excluding the global measures as covariates)